earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 <div class="notice--info" markdown="1">

-##### Side Note
+**Side Note**.
 If the CI is slow, this can be a productivity hog.
 To counter for this situation, make sure that the individual engineer on the team can build the image independently from the CI, in order to be able to iterate locally quickly.

 </div>